UT Tyler Judicial Affairs

 - The student submits the appeal to the DJA.
 The student may request a meeting to review the appeal with the DJA prior to submitting it.
 The student must turn the appeal in within 14 days of giving notice of intent to appeal.

-The president can take the following actions:
+The dean can take the following actions:

 - Approve the decision: The original finding and sanctions stand.